1946 Cook County, Illinois, elections: Primary elections

 Primary elections were held on April 9.
 The primaries of both parties were generally considered uncompetitive.
 These were the first primaries in Illinois after World War II; both parties sought to include veterans on their tickets.
 Leaders of both parties exhorted supporters to attend the primaries.

 Democratic primaries

-Richard J. Daley, Cook County Comptroller and a state senator who dealt with legislation related to Chicago on Kelly's behalf, ran for the Democratic nomination for Sheriff.
+Richard J. Daley, Cook County comptroller and an state senator who dealt with legislation related to Chicago on Kelly's behalf, ran for the Democratic nomination for Sheriff.
 This came as a surprise to some given Daley's reputation for integrity and the notoriety of the Sheriff's office for improper collections of money from motorists and suburban adult establishments.
 The position was term-limited to one term, and most officeholders used the opportunity to collect money.
 Daley had never previously run for office outside of his Senate district, and appealed to Kelly for his relative obscurity and lack of previous scandals, something which was uncommon among Democrats of the time.